Why choose this subject?

 How this subject contributes to the whole child.

-English is important to access further and higher education as it demonstrates your ability to argue, persuade, describe and narrate.
-It also shows your critical analysis which is vital when making and proving an argument to be true in a logical, concise manner.
+Because it demonstrated your level of critical analysis which is vital when making and proving an argument to be true in a logical, concise manner.